neondatabase/website/content/docs/introduction.md

 title: Introduction to Neon
 ---

-Neon is a fully managed serverless PostgreSQL.
-Neon separates storage and compute to offer modern developer features such as serverless, branching, bottomless storage, and more.
+Neon is open-source serverless Postgres built for the cloud.
+Neon separates compute and storage to offer modern developer features such as autoscaling, branching, bottomless storage, and more.

 ## New to Neon?